cvilsmeier/bmatch/README.md

 ~~~

 ~~~
-$ bmatch - a string matcher with grouping and boolean expressions
+$ bmatch - a string matcher with boolean expressions

 Usage: